Why I Love Piedmont, Italy

 Langhe by Alexander Strahilov

-When it comes to the larger towns in the Langhe then Alba (here's our guide), home to great wine, truffles and Nutella, is fabulous.
+When it comes to the larger towns in the Langhe, Alba (here's our guide), home to great wine, truffles, and Nutella, is fabulous.

-By the way, If you'd like somewhere in the heart of the vineyards and rolling hills to stay then try these dreamy getaways.
+By the way, If you'd like somewhere to stay, then try these dreamy getaways.

 2) Turin